SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 The following extra specs are recognized, together with the respective semantics:

+- `scs:name-v2=NAME` (where `NAME` is some string) means that the flavor is one of the standard SCS flavors, and the requirements of Section "Standard SCS flavors" below apply.
 - `scs:cpu-type=shared-core` means that _at least 20% of a core in >99% of the time_,
   measured over the course of one month (1% is 7,2 h/month).
 - `scs:diskN-type=ssd` (where `N` is a nonnegative integer, usually `0`) means that the